 This is much harder than it looks by the way, and this article is written by someone who has actually spent many years actually DOING THE WORK you see on this site.

-As you can see, although it doesn’t look great just now, the pointing that was missing has now been filled in, and any friability or loose elements to the surface have been cured, giving us an excellent key and a starting point for the rest of the process.
+As you can see, although the outside doesn’t look great just now, the pointing that was missing has now been filled in, and any friability or loose elements to the surface have been cured, giving us an excellent key and a starting point for the rest of the process.

 We have to wait a day until this dries, weather permitting, and then we have to wrap the house up in masking paper once again, in readiness for the second stage, the primer coating.

-Applying a primer before our wall coatings can be sprayed.
+Applying a primer on the outside before our wall coatings can be sprayed.

 Now the house is repaired, the wall is stabilised and we have protected the areas not to receive paint, we continue with hand applying a primer coating across the whole wall.

 The image above shows us getting ready for spraying the textured coating onto the wall and note the spray machine in the foreground.

 As NEVER PAINT AGAIN textured masonry coatings are viscous, unlike masonry paint, we have to use pressure spray to apply it to the house.